PureStake/algosigner/README.md

 - Rekeying transactions now available
 - Transactions with rekeyed accounts now accepted
 - Reference accounts can now be imported with public key only

+### Patch 1.8.1

+UI Improvements for rekey transactions and reference accounts.

 ## New Users